-You must use the ORA tie-breaking procedures.
-In round robin or pooled games, a tie can stand, but teams have to know ahead of time that this will be in use.
+You must use the ORA Tie Breaking chart In round robin or pooled games, a tie can stand, but teams have to know ahead of time that this will be in use.
 (2 points for a win, 1 for a tie, 0 for a loss is the ORA sanctioned procedure.
-No other way can be used unless previously approved by the G&T Coordinator.)
+No other method can be used unless previously approved by the G&T Coordinator.)